-What Is Digital Twin Technology?
+What Is a Digital Twin?

-A digital representation of a physical object is “live” and dynamic, meaning that it is updated every time its physical twin undergoes changes.
-It is also able to learn, absorbing the knowledge from people, machines and the environment it exists in.
+A digital representation of a physical object is “live” and dynamic, meaning that it is updated every time its real-world twin undergoes changes.
+It can also learn, absorbing the knowledge from people, machines and the environment it exists in.

 Types of Digital Twins

 Virtual models are divided into three categories depending on what they simulate.

 Product twins simulate separate objects.
 For instance, manufacturers use a virtual prototype of a certain product before setting up a production line to analyze how it will perform under various conditions, and what issues may occur.
 This allows them to make necessary adjustments and create a more efficient design of goods.
 Afterward, product twins can be used to control product performance in the physical world.

 Process twins are responsible for the simulation of processes; for example, manufacturing processes.
 In a virtual environment, you can create various scenarios of a production process to see what will happen in different situations.
 This allows companies to develop the most efficient production methodology.
 You can further optimize the process using product twins that correspond with every piece of equipment involved.
 This helps companies perform preventative maintenance, avoiding costly downtimes.
 Manufacturing operations are made safer, faster and more efficient.

 System twins are copies of entire systems (e.g., a factory).
 They collect massive amounts of operational data produced by devices and products in the system, gain insights and create new business horizons to optimize all the processes and support the system’s integrity.